Do you want to know what is the best sitting position for lower back pain? Read the article to learn what is the best way to sit with lower back pain.

 How do you stop back pain from sitting too long?

-If your job involves long sitting sessions on the chair, the best way to prevent back pain is to practice the best posture, which we have discussed earlier in details.
+If your job involves long sitting sessions on the chair, the best way to prevent back pain is to practice the best posture, which we have discussed earlier in detail.
 You can also relieve back pain by incorporating exercises into your daily program.
 Ideally, you should not sit for too long without standing and walking for a few minutes before sitting again.

 Is sitting bad for your back?